nateofspades/YouTube_FOMO_Annihilator/README.md

 # YouTube FOMO Annihilator

-## Live leaderboard
+## Page with ranked results

 https://nateofspades.github.io/YouTube_FOMO_Annihilator

-An independent, automated daily leaderboard of the top 10 YouTube videos from curated channels.
-Results are available for Artificial intelligence, Emerging businesses & startups, Science & future technology, and Software & developer tools.
+An independent, automated daily leaderboard of the top-10 YouTube videos from selected YouTube channels for the following categories:

+- Artificial intelligence
+- Emerging businesses & startups
+- Science & future technology
+- Software & developer tools

 ## Using the site

 The live site has one leaderboard page with two filters:

-- Category — choose one of the four curated channel categories.
+- Category
-- Date — open the calendar icon or date field to choose a published leaderboard date.
+- Date

 The newest published date is selected by default.
-The calendar makes unavailable dates non-selectable: dates before the first publication are crossed out, and dates after the current date are greyed out.
-Every result row remains on one line without horizontal scrolling or truncated text.
+The earliest date for which results are available is September 21, 2026.
 The table includes:

 - Rank
-- YouTube Video — linked to the video on YouTube
+- YouTube Video
-- Channel
+- YouTube Channel
-- Length — rounded to the nearest minute
+- Length
-- Views — current public YouTube view count
+- Viewst

 ## Ranking method

-Each daily update does the following for every category:
+For each category, the automation:

-1. Looks at videos published in the last seven days by that category’s curated channels.
+1. Reviews videos from the maintained curated channel universe that were published in the preceding seven days.
-2. Includes videos only when YouTube identifies their audio language as English and their title, description, or tags match the category topic.
+2. Keeps videos with English audio-language metadata and a category-topic match in their title, description, or tags.
-3. Ranks the eligible videos by their current public YouTube view count.
+3. Sorts qualifying videos by current public YouTube Data API v3 `viewCount`.
-4. Saves the 10 highest-ranked videos for that date so they can be selected with the site’s Category and Date filters.
+4. Publishes the top 10 as date-stamped JSON for the site’s Category and Date filters.

 This project ranks qualifying videos from its curated channels; it does not claim to rank every relevant video on YouTube.